dryselle/projecthub/README.md

 ## Title
 Department-Level Engagement Analysis

+This project analyzes employee engagement survey data to identify factors contributing to low engagement across departments.
+Using SQL, Excel and Power BI, the dataset was cleaned, transformed, and visualized to evaluate engagement trends, department performance, and potential drivers of disengagement.
+The analysis revealed that engagement levels across the organization fall below the benchmark range, indicating possible cultural and leadership-related concerns rather than financial factors.
+The dashboard provides an interactive view of engagement metrics to help decision-makers identify risk areas and prioritize improvement initiatives
 ## Problem Statement
 The company’s overall engagement index is 2.99, falling below the acceptable benchmark range of 3.4–4.1.
 All departments also score below benchmark, indicating organization-wide disengagement and increased people risk.
 ## Data